 How To Drain An Abscess

 Abscesses, sometimes known as Boils or Furuncles, are areas where an infection has caused an accumulation of pus.
 Pus is the debris left over from your body’s attempt to eliminate an infection; it consists of white and red blood cells, live and dead bacteria, and inflammatory fluid.
-The most common bacterial culprits are Staphylococcus Aureus and Staphylococcus Pyogenes.
+The most common bacterial culprits are Staphylococcus Aureus and Streptococcus Pyogenes.
 These organisms are thought to occur naturally on the skin of ¼ of the general population.

 What Causes Boils?